jessepav/libgdx-wiki-old/Admob-in-libgdx.md

     }
 ```

 And that's it.
-Now you should have ads showing on top of your libgdx app.
+Now you should have ads showing on top of your libGDX app.
 If you want the ads to be visible all the time, this should be all you need to do.
-If you want to control when the ads are visible from within your libgdx app, then there's a little more work left.
+If you want to control when the ads are visible from within your libGDX app, then there's a little more work left.

 # Control #

-This example will show you how to turn the AdMob View's visibility on and off from within your libgdx app.
+This example will show you how to turn the AdMob View's visibility on and off from within your libGDX app.
 Note that this is probably not the best way to control AdMob.
 If your ad View is invisible, but still fetching ads in the background, then you're wasting ad impressions, and that will negatively impact your ad revenue.
 I'm not going to talk about the best way to control the AdMob view - that varies from application to application.
 Also, there are things you can do on the website, and things you can do in your app.
 So look through the AdMob documentation for more information on that.

 The first thing you need to do is to make the AdView a member of your AndroidApplication, because you'll need to refer to it later.